herzphi/compass/docs/index.rst

 Installation
 ------------

-To use `my_package` you need to install X, Y and Z.
+To use `compass` you need to install X, Y and Z.

 .. _code: